MuhammadShamim/star-js/README.md

 ```

-uncomment below line in index.html and check browser console as it is not abailable outside webpack :ok_hand:
+uncomment below line in index.html and check browser console as it is not abailable outside webpack :-1:
 ```javascript
 print_to_console('Hello Star by webpack print_to_console from index.html');
 ```
+## * just playing with markdown
+- [x] Node Installation
+- [x] Project initial setup
+- [ ] Create another function one day